stan-dev/design-docs/designs/0004-vector_unary_functions.md

 # Motivation
 [motivation]: #motivation

-Currently, for a function to work with these different vector types (and containers of these vectors types), a different specialisation is required for each.
+Currently, for a function to work with these different vector types (and containers of these vector types), a different specialisation is required for each.
 This results in a large amount of code duplication and additional maintenance burden.
 By implementing a general framework, rather than individual specialisations, the function only needs to be defined once for it to work with all vector types (as well as containers of these vector types).

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation